ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 Put simply, animations are procedures that interpolate between two mobjects.
-For example, :code:`FadeIn(square)` starts with a fully transparent version of :code:`square` and ends with a fully opaque version, interpolating between them by gradually increasing the opacity.  :class:`.FadeOut` oppositely: it interpolates from fully opaque to fully transparent.
+For example, :code:`FadeIn(square)` starts with a fully transparent version of :code:`square` and ends with a fully opaque version, interpolating between them by gradually increasing the opacity.  :class:`.FadeOut` works in the opposite
+way: it interpolates from fully opaque to fully transparent.
 As another example, :class:`.Rotate` starts with the mobject passed to it as argument, and ends with the same object but rotated by a certain amount, this time interpolating the mobject's angle instead of its opacity.